 Flat Roof Repair Basics

 In order to understand flat roof repair, you must know what style of flat roof you have.
 Most common is found to be the smooth white roof with a mineral grit surface.
-This has either been applied with flaming torch (torchdown) or applied with hot tar.
+This roofing has either been applied with flaming torch (torchdown) or applied with hot tar.
 The other most used flat roof type is found to be a gravel roof, which is also applied with hot tar.

 You can tell that your roof is getting old when you notice the granules wearing away.
 The black membrane will begin to show through.
 If it’s just a spot or two where you have foot traffic or in front a drain, that is normal wear.
-But if you notice that the granules are missing all over in different places, it’s likely time for flat or new roof.
+But if you notice that the granules are missing all over in different places, it’s likely time for flat roof repair or new roof.

 Have it checked, you might be able to squeeze another few years out of it with repair.